Sporting Director, Austin FC

 Claudio’s continued commitment to US Soccer and youth development led to his appointment to the position of Youth Technical Director of the US Soccer Federation in 2010, where he focused on modernizing the approach to youth player development.

 In 2013, Claudio was introduced as the first ever employee of New York City FC when he was appointed Sporting Director and given the task to build a team for the new MLS franchise.
+In 2019, he took the role of Sporting Director at a new and upcoming club, Austin FC.

 Claudio’s approach has been to build a Club that will compete at the top level in MLS while launching initiatives designed to highlight and strengthen New York's vibrant and widespread youth soccer community.
 His continued passion for youth development is further evidenced in the launch of New York City FC’s ground-breaking youth development league and the recent launch of the New York City FC Academy.